pierrenoel/Laravel-Briefing/04.GoFurther/b.voyager.md

 ![create table](../assets/Voyager/001.png)

-3. Edit the rows for the articles table, change the input type for the image field
+3. Edit the rows for the articles table, change the input type for the image field (Add BREAD to this table)

 ![articles tables](../assets/Voyager/002.png)